mti-ict-git/gym-control-panel/UI UX flow.md

 - Hybrid web app (desktop + mobile) built with Vite + React, styled with Shadcn UI + TailwindCSS
 - Authentication via Supabase; protected routes use a guard component
 - Backend modularized at http://localhost:5055 (Node.js + Express + MSSQL)
-- Default route redirects to /register for first-time onboarding
+- Default route redirects to /booking for first-time onboarding

 ## User Journey

-1. Landing → Register (Gym Booking)
+1. Landing → Booking (Gym Booking)
-   - Visiting / redirects to /register
+   - Visiting / redirects to /booking
    - User enters Employee ID, selects Date (tomorrow or next day) and Session, then submits
    - Success toast confirms registration and navigates to Gym Booking list
    - Admin sign-in/sign-up is handled at /login (tabs: Sign In, Sign Up); employees do not need accounts for booking (HRIS-synced)